Apply to Graduate (Undergraduate)

 - Submit all necessary documents to Enrollment Services by the appropriate deadline.

 - Complete any Incomplete (I) grades by the last day of your graduation term.
 You cannot make up an Incomplete after graduation.

 Contact your undergraduate advisor or Enrollment Services for additional information.

 Once you apply to graduate for a specific term, you cannot enroll in classes after your expected graduation term.
-If you want to continue to take classes after your degree is awarded, you will need to reapply for admission to the University as a graduate or post-baccalaureate student (see Graduate Admissions for more information) or take classes through “Open University” offered by the College of Professional & International Education.
+If you want to continue to take classes after your degree is awarded, you will need to reapply for admission to the University as a graduate or post-baccalaureate student (see Graduate Admissions for more information) or take classes through “Open University” offered by the College of Professional and Continuing Education (CPaCE).